 West Virginia Clergy Abuse Lawsuits

-Many of the priest abuse lawsuits filed against the Diocese of Wheeling-Charleston concern the former bishop Michael J. Bransfield.
+Many of the priest abuse lawsuits filed against the Diocese of Wheeling-Charleston concern abuse by former bishop Michael J. Bransfield.
 Bransfield was accused of sexually abusing adult seminarians and at least one minor.
 Bransfield was also accused of financial misconduct with diocesan funds.

 At least one sexual abuse lawsuit filed against Bransfield ended in a settlement.